Updated: Oct 13

 Neurodiversity is the expression of our unique neurotransmitter mixing ability.

 Here, I am using the word “neurodiversity” broadly, to represent all people.
-My belief is we all think differently, and how we think is a matter of degree and specification.
+My belief is we all think differently.
+How we think is a matter of degree, specification, and is impacted by our unique neurotransmitter sensory input coding.
 Unfortunately, some people narrow the neurodiversity definition to differentiate between “neurotypical” and a smaller group of neurodivergent people with clinically diagnosed exceptionalities, like dyslexia or autism.
 To me, that would be like calling white people “race typical” and people of color “race divergent.”
-Since we do not describe people with different skin color as divergent, why would we describe people with different brain operations as divergent?
-I suspect part of the answer is because society's acceptance of neurodiversity is culturally lagging behind society's acceptance of other differences.
-To dig deeper, please see our notes for an example of neurodiversity as applied to our workplace. [iii]
+Since we do not describe people with different skin colors as divergent, why would we describe people with different brain operations as divergent?
+I suspect part of the answer is that society's acceptance of neurodiversity is culturally lagging behind society's acceptance of other differences.
+To dig deeper, please see our notes for an example of neurodiversity as applied to our workplace. [v]

 Symbols matter too.
-In Richmond, Virginia, Rt 1 is a major north-south thoroughfare, running parallel to Interstate 95.
-Rt 1 was formally known as Jefferson Davis Highway.
+In Richmond, Virginia, Route 1 is a major north-south thoroughfare, running parallel to Interstate 95.
+Route 1 was formally known as Jefferson Davis Highway.
 Jefferson Davis was the former President of the Confederate States of America.
-Jefferson Davis led the political organization with goals that included enslaving black people. [vi] Via a prominent road name, the City of Richmond officially memorialized a pro-slavery leader until 2020, 155 years AFTER the end of the Civil War and the passage of the 13th amendment to the U.S Constitution.
+Jefferson Davis led the political organization with goals that included enslaving black people. [viii] Via a prominent road name, the City of Richmond officially memorialized a pro-slavery leader until 2020, 155 years AFTER the end of the Civil War and the passage of the 13th amendment to the U.S Constitution.